-"The Bill proposes that the tenure should be fixed at six years and that an additional pension of Bs.
-600 a year be given for service in the post of Comptroller and Auditor-General subject to etc."
+"The Bill proposes that the tenure should be fixed at six years that an additional pension of 600 a year be given for service in the post of Comptroller and Auditor-General subject to etc."

-But sub-clause (b) of clause 3 states:
+But sub-clause (b) of clause states:

-"An additional pension of six hundred rupees per annum in respect of each completed year of service etc."
+"An additional pension of six hundred rupees per annum in respect of each completed year service etc."

 There appears to be a lacuna or an error.
-From the Statement of Objects and Reasons it appears that whatever be the number of vears of his service, his pension will be an additional Rs.
+From the Statement of Objects and Reasons it appears that whatever be the number of years of his [Principal Devaprasad Ghosh.] service, his pension will be an additional Rs.
 600 a year only.
 May we have some clarification on this?